+Benefit to New Zealand may be assessed using a special forestry test.
+The special forestry test is intended to simplify the consent process for forestry investors.

+As a preliminary point, there is an exemption for an overseas person acquiring fewer than 1,000 hectares of forestry rights per calendar year, for which the requirement for consent does not apply.
-This is a streamlined test, which can be used when buying forestry land or purchasing land to establish a forest.

-The test is a 'checklist' of criteria; no further analysis is required.
-Generally, the overseas person must show that they will use the land exclusively (or nearly exclusively) for forestry, and that the crop will be replanted after harvest.
+However, if the exemption does not apply (for instance because the acquisition involves a freehold interest in a forest). the special forestry test can be used when buying forestry land.
+The test adopts a 'checklist' approach where, if those points on the checklist are met, no further analysis is required.
+At a high level, the overseas person must show that the relevant land is already used, and will continue to be used, exclusively (or nearly exclusively) for forestry activities, that the crop will be replanted after harvest, and that they will not occupy the land for residential purposes.
 The relevant land cannot be solely residential.
-The land can be used for residential purposes, but only to provide accommodation to support the forestry activities.

 A standing consent is available on the basis of this test.
-This allows a person to obtain consent prior to identifying the particular land that they intend to acquire.
-To obtain a standing consent, the overseas person must, among other things, have a strong track record of compliance with the Act.
+Such a consent allows a person to obtain consent prior to identifying the particular land that they intend to acquire.
+To obtain a standing consent, the overseas person must, among other things, have a strong track record of compliance with the OIA.

+The special forestry test is not available for the acquisition of land for conversion to production forestry.
+The acquisition of land for forestry conversions must be assessed under the general benefit test or, if the relevant land is or includes farm land, the modified benefit test for farm land.